richardwillars/thinglator/README.md

 ##Getting started
 Out of the box Devlator has no knowledge of any devices on your network or how to talk to them.
-The first thing you need to do is to get some drivers - these allow Devling to search and communicate with specific devices on your network.
+The first thing you need to do is to get some drivers - these allow Devlator to search and communicate with specific devices on your network.
 Check out https://github.com/richardwillars/devlator/wiki/Drivers to learn how to search for and add drivers.

 Once you have some drivers installed you can make calls to the APIs documented at https://github.com/richardwillars/devlator/wiki/devices.
 These APIs are used to discover devices on your network (using the drivers you just installed) and find out information each device.